P35.006 Lightning Performance and Grounding of Transmission Lines

 Objective

-• Developing an instrument (EPRI Zed-Meter) to measure the structure grounding impedance and soil resistivity quickly and without disconnecting the ground wire
+• Develop practical instrumentation, including the EPRI Zed‑Meter, to enable rapid, non‑intrusive measurement of structure grounding impedance and soil resistivity without disconnecting the ground wire.

 Research Value

-This project is expected to have the following impacts:
+This project is expected to deliver the following impacts:

-• Improved lightning performance and safety of transmission lines by providing engineers with effective tools and an improved knowledge base
+• Improved lightning performance and enhanced safety of overhead transmission lines by equipping engineers with validated tools, methods, and an expanded technical knowledge base.

-• Addressing the loss of institutional knowledge by providing guides, training, and software tools to engineering staff who are new to the field of lightning and grounding
+• Mitigation of the loss of institutional knowledge through the development of reference guides, training programs, and software tools to support engineering staff who are new to lightning and grounding applications.

-• Improved public and worker safety, by calculating the tower footing voltages and their associated step-and-touch potentials in the event of line faults
+• Improved public and worker safety by enabling the calculation and assessment of tower footing voltages and associated step‑ and touch‑potential risks during lightning events and line faults.

 Approach

-In 2026, EPRI intends on achieving the objectives of this project with the following tasks:
+In 2027, EPRI intends to achieve the objectives of this project through the execution of the following tasks:

-Test Lightning Impulse Performance of Polymer Brace Post Insulators: In 2026, EPRI intends to continue testing the lightning performance of brace post insulators to develop a formula to estimate their lightning impulse strength including a unique flashover path.
+Test Lightning Impulse Performance of Polymer Brace Post Insulators: The lightning impulse strength of insulators provided on drawings by manufacturers is questionable.
+EPRI performed extensive lighting impulse testing on polymer insulators installed in I-string configurations to identify a simplified formula to estimate the critical flashover voltage to be used in lightning performance studies from their dry-arc distance.
+As opposed to I-strings, brace post insulators are not highlighting a unique flashover path which would make the estimation of the lightning impulse strength easier.
+In 2027, EPRI intends to continue testing the lightning performance of brace post insulators to help develop a formula to estimate their lightning impulse strength.
 The results of these tests are intended to be published in the Lightning Impulse Tests on Brace Post Insulator Configurations report.

 Update the Lightning and Grounding Reference Book (The Gray Book): The Gray Book was developed to be a single resource that consolidates fundamental learnings from decades of research in the area of lightning performance and grounding.
 To facilitate understanding of content contained in The Gray Book, calculators have been developed and are housed on The Transmission Resource Center.
-In 2026, The Gray Book will be available on The Transmission Resource Center and the chapter on surge arresters will be updated.
+In 2027, the chapter on surge arresters is intended to be updated.

-Update the Transmission Line Workstation—Generation 2 (TLW-Gen2): Lightning Performance and Power Frequency Grounding Modules: In 2026, these modules will be updated to incorporate the latest research results and correct any software and usability issues.
+Update the Transmission Line Workstation—Generation 2 (TLW-Gen2): Lightning Performance and Power Frequency Grounding Modules: In 2027, these modules intend to be updated to incorporate the latest research results and correct any software and usability issues.

 Provide Tools and Resources on the Transmission Resource Center: The following calculators, tools, result summaries, and references are planned to be available on the Lightning Performance and Grounding Transmission Resource Center: